Highfivery/zero-spam-for-wordpress/readme.txt

 * [Mailchimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) submissions
 * and can be easily integrated into any existing theme or plugin

-WordPress Zero Spam is great at blocking spam &mdash; as a site owner there's more you can do to [stop WordPress spam](https://www.benmarshall.me/stop-wordpress-spam/) in its tracks.
+Zero Spam for WordPress is great at blocking spam &mdash; as a site owner there's more you can do to [stop WordPress spam](https://www.benmarshall.me/stop-wordpress-spam/) in its tracks.

-= WordPress Zero Spam needs your support =
+= Zero Spam for WordPress needs your support =

-**WordPress Zero Spam is free & always will be.** Please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) to help encourage plugin's continued development.
+**Zero Spam for WordPress is free & always will be.** Please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) to help encourage plugin's continued development.

 * Like our [Facebook Page](https://www.facebook.com/zerospamorg/)
 * Follow us on [Twitter](https://www.facebook.com/zerospamorg)